stepanlyalkovski/AsyncTasks/README.md

 NOTE:

-1. Use can see the debug information during test if îpen Output window select output from "Debug".
+1. Use can see the debug information during test if open Output window select output from "Debug".
 Hope it helps you understand the request-response flow.
 It works in Debug mode only.

 2. Please check the performance of GetUrlContent against GetUrlContentAsync